eBay/nvidiagpubeat/README.md

 I would love to hear about your use case.
 It will help me improve `nvidiagpubeat`.
 Please add few lines about your use case, affiliation and location.
 All fields are optional.

-Use Case: I am running deeplearning models on a headless linux machine.
+1. Use Case: I am running deeplearning models on a headless linux machine.
 Therefore, it is essential for me to track my gpu load and related stats.

    Country: Germany

+   Full Name:

+   Affiliation:

+2. Use Case:

+   Country:

+   Full Name:

+   Affiliation:

+3. Use Case:

+   Country:

+   Full Name:

    Affiliation:

 ### License